 “We tend to believe that at a young age we’re just kind of invincible.
 But this stopped things for me for a while – it really put things in perspective,” Tracy said.
 “I think a lot of women have the impression that breast screenings are just so awful, but it’s really not that big of a deal, and to have that peace of mind is more comforting than anything.”

 From diagnosis to remission, we’ve got you covered.
-Learn more about Cancer Care services at FMC by clicking here.
+Learn more about FMC’s Cancer Care services.

 Tracy's Care Team